 - I deployed in support of Operation Iraqi Freedom in ’04–’05.
 I was a transportation platoon leader for part of the tour and a plans officer for the other part.
 It was one of the best and worst times of my life.

 - I have a problem when it comes to books and reading.
-I read 10-25 books a month and buy too many.
+I read 5–15 books a month and buy too many.
 My book shelf needs to grow 10″ a month.
-And most of them are non-fiction and digital reading just doesn’t do it for me.
+Most of the books are non-fiction, and digital reading just doesn’t do it for me.
 Yet.

 - I love matrices, analytics, flow charts, and diagrams.
 I’m one of those people who have to limit the amount of time I look at stats or organize data because it’ll displace my doing the things that create the stats and data.